How Your Family History May Affect Your Vision Health

 Glaucoma

 Glaucoma happens when there is too much pressure inside your eye.
 Over time the pressure can damage the optic nerve.
 Unfortunately, you can’t stop glaucoma from happening, but if it’s found early and treated, you can slow down or limit how much it affects your vision.
 Glaucoma is about 5 times more common in African Americans.
-8 out 10 Hispanics with glaucoma don’t even know they have it.
+8 out of 10 Hispanics with glaucoma don’t even know they have it.

 Age-Related Macular Degeneration (AMD)